 Trips to the John D. Gill wreck, a popular Cape Fear area offshore clear dive site, are almost 3 hour each way boat trips and long wonderful days of adventure always seeing something memorable, such as flying fish in summer off the bow, dolphins just ahead of the bow, trolling for spanish and king mackerals on the return trip, or sometimes dolphin fish.
 Kidd could usually get a few nice grouper on the John D. Gill dives as well.

-Harold and Donna have logged over 1000 open water ocean dives together, to get these and other underwater photographic treasures in this "Under the Sea Collection" Gallery, off the coast of NC on wrecks, the Florida Springs/Caves, and near several Caribbean Islands.
+Harold and Donna had each logged over 1000 open water ocean dives together, to get these and other underwater photographic treasures in this "Under the Sea Collection" Gallery, off the coast of NC on wrecks, the Florida Springs/Caves, and near several Caribbean Islands.
 Donna has just released a "Best of Caribbean Diving" coffee table book in November 2008, and it is available through this yessy e-commerce site now also, the cover is shown on the item #2, called "Coffee table book and Coral Shrimp Landing".
 Order on that page or on item 1 page, or phone in an order.
 It takes about 2-3 weeks for delivery of the coffee table books, depending on how you want your items shipped. (overnight is available but will cost extra of course than regular shipping.

 Harold and Donna had worked as travel editors for an east coast diving publication, for a northeast regional magazine that was named "Undersea World of the Diver" and their work and photos of Donna were featured on a few of the covers, and also they wrote articles regularly for that and other magazines.
 They have submitted and published articles, and had photos used for resort ads, and went on sponsored dive photo assignments on diving, dive resorts and dive travel destinations as well to the Caymans, Jamaica, Bimini, and Cozumel.
 Al Giddings said to me once after I showed him our work (in San Francisco), that "Harold is a very talented underwater photographer and that we had made a great team".
 He also added "Where is he now and what is he doing?"
 It was an honor to have him say such nice things about our treasures.
-Al Giddings was involved in the filming of Jaws as most people know.....To also have had Paul Tzimolius Skin Diver Magazine editor, and Stan Waterman such a noted underwater filmmaker and photographer select Harold and I's photos as winners of SEAS two years (South East Atlantic States Underwater Photo Symposium and Photo contests)as well in both macro and distance/scenic/modeled shots, was really a great honor to us as well!
+Al Giddings of Jaws fame, was involved in the filming of Jaws as most people know.....To also have had Paul Tzimolius Skin Diver Magazine editor, and Stan Waterman such a noted underwater filmmaker and photographer select Harold and I's photos as winners of SEAS two years (South East Atlantic States Underwater Photo Symposium and Photo contests)as well in both macro and distance/scenic/modeled shots, was really a great honor to us as well!

-Our work has appeared in "Scuba Times" and other wildlife and feature magazines of a variety (10 articles published over the years), and some of their NC dive photos have been featured for years in the NC Public Aquarium at Pine Knoll Shores near Beaufort and Morehead City, NC on the Emerald Isle.
+Their photography work had appeared in "Scuba Times" and other wildlife and feature magazines of a variety (10 articles published over the years), and some of their NC dive photos have been featured for years in the NC Public Aquarium at Pine Knoll Shores near Beaufort and Morehead City, NC on the Emerald Isle.
 There was for over 15 years until the most recent renovation, and was a large wall mural photo of Donna diving on the John D. Gill or WR-4 which rests about 30 miles SW of Wrightsville Beach, NC, and other smaller photos Harold and Donna took off the coast of NC.

 Harold and I routinely had given presentations such as at Dive Clubs,Carribean Dive Resorts, Diving Conventions, etc. such as SEAS conferences and still do and can be available for seminars and workshops on modeling for underwater shots, and setting up wide angle modeled shots.
 Harold and I focused our photos on the life on and surrounding these artificial reefs off NC and their fragile ecosystems.
 Harold's work and photos with Donna in them, have successfully won several grand prizes and various categories in several underwater photo competitions for both wide-angle and macro categories, including SEAS (South east Atlantic States) regional underwater photo competitions, and also a Kodak worldwide underwater photo competition.
 In the worldwide competition, Harold and Donna's work won (4 prizes,3 photos)grand prize, distance shot category, and macro category, and a 5th place in Macro also.
 Grand prize winner was the cover shot for the book, distance shot was Donna in the red wetsuit diving in the Florida Springs (Manatee Springs) on this site, and the 3rd place was the "purple macro of tube worms" on this site.